GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

     2000
 /*
 ```
 Note the COBUCG is the COBOL compiler and the **PARAM.COB=** line is the parameters for the compile.
 The **COB.SYSIN   DD \*** line is followed by the actual source code to be processed by the compiler.
-The COBOL program's input itself commes for a similar **SYSIN DD \*** at the end of the source code (2000 in this case).
+The COBOL program's input itself comes for a similar **SYSIN DD \*** at the end of the source code (2000 in this case).
 It also includes output information on how to format the output

 ## DD Statement

 Note: In order to show the **DD** statements in relation to the **EXEC** statement refer to the **EXEC Statement Example (with DD Statements)** section above for the example code.

-* The **DD statements** descript the data used by the program
+* The **DD statements** describes the data used by the program
 * The Name identifier is called the **ddname**
 * The particular **ddnames** needed depend on the program being executed by the **EXEC** statement